Understanding Latent Diffusability via Fisher Geometry: Experiments

-We consider a two-dimensional Gaussian dataset and its pointwise nonlinear encodings.
+\textbf{Experimental Setup.} We consider a 2D Gaussian dataset and its pointwise nonlinear encodings.
 Specifically, we generate training data \(\bx \sim \mathcal{N}(\bzero, \bI_2)\) and construct encoded samples \(\bz= E(\bx)\), where the encoder \(E\) is applied pointwise to each coordinate of \(\bx\).
-We then train the tiny diffusion model\footnote{We use the open-source implementation available at \url{https://github.com/tanelp/tiny-diffusion}.} with identical architecture and training settings separately on the original data \(\bx\) and the encoded data \(\bz\).
-We evaluate the FI and FIR using the trained diffusion models.
-Details of the numerical estimation procedures are provided in Appendix~\ref{app: FI_estimation}.
+We then train a tiny diffusion model\footnote{We use the open-source implementation available at \url{https://github.com/tanelp/tiny-diffusion}.} with identical architecture and training settings separately on the original data \(\bx\) and the encoded data \(\bz\).
+The numerical estimation details are presented in Appendix~\ref{app: FI_estimation}.